 Here are the best things to do in Lijiang Old Town.

 Lijiang Old Town village dates back to the Song Dynasty (960—1279) and is one of the oldest places and an absolute must-see in Yunnan.
 The old town is one of the best-preserved ancient cities in the whole of China.
 Lijiang Old Town (丽江古城) is also included on the UNESCO World Cultural Heritage List.
 The old town boasts picturesque streets , small rivers and narrow canals, over 300 ancient stone bridges, countless old alleyways and many antique houses.

 Start at Square Market

-The Square Market marks the center of Lijiang Old Town, where you can find useful things like ATMs or stations to top up your cellphone prepaid card.
+The Square Market marks the center of Lijiang Old Town, is one of the most famous Lijiang’s tourist attractions, where you can find useful things like ATMs or stations to top up your cellphone prepaid card.
 The closer you get to the center, the more touristy it gets.
 Therefore, I suggest starting at the middle point around Square Market and working your way further out.

 - Admission: 80 Yuan/person for the maintenance fee of the ancient city